Frequently Asked Questions

 How long does an inspection take?
 For most single-family homes, 2-3 hours is adequate.
 Each home is different and unique and could take longer.

 Should I attend the inspection?
-If at all possible, yes.
+With COVID-19, we ask that you not attend if at all possible.
 An inspection is much more than just identifying issues, but a great review of each home and how to maintain it.
-We share our findings through the report, but in-person is always best.
+We share our findings through the report, and can easily follow up with a phone call.

 What is covered in the inspection?
 The short answer is: everything we can get into.
 Plumbing, electrical, exterior, roof, foundation, walls, ceilings, furnaces, and all appliances.
 If an attic or crawlspace is sealed, we won't be able to inspect them.